Agoric/documentation/main/ertp/api/purse.md

 - Returns: `{Payment}`

 Withdraw the `amount` specified digital assets from this `purse` into a new `payment`.

+If the call succeeds, it immediately extracts the value into a new `payment`.
+The caller won't get the new `payment` until a later turn, since the call is (nearly always) remote.
+But as soon as the message is processed, the value is gone from the `purse`.

 ```js
 // Create a purse and give it a balance of 10 Quatloos